 I made garlic butter and fired up the grill for a delicious lunch.
-The key to delicious grilled oysters is to add the butter to the hot oyster, tip the shell and let the fire flare up aorund it.
+The key to delicious grilled oysters is to add the butter to the hot oyster, tip the shell and let the fire flare up around it.
 This allows the oyster to cook quickly while getting a nice sear around the edges.
 I like to top the oyster with a little finely grated Parmesan just before removing them from the grill.

 If you get the chance, try Bluepoint oysters.
 For lunch!

-- 12-16 large fresh oysters (in the shell, scrubbed)
+- 16 large fresh oysters in the shell, scrubbed

-- 6 tablespoons butter
+- 4 tablespoons butter

-- 2 cloves garlic (finely chopped)
+- 2 cloves garlic finely chopped

-- Finely grated Parmesan cheese
+- ¼ cup Finely grated Parmesan cheese

 - Wash and scrub the oysters in cold running water, removing any sand, mud or loose shell.